serena-ramley/MySQL/README.md

 ## Instructions

+In Amazon RDS, create a MySQL database and connect to it from MySQL Workbench: https://aws.amazon.com/getting-started/hands-on/create-mysql-db/

-Create a secrets.js file following the example in sample-secrets.js
+Create a secrets.js file following the example in sample-secrets.js and fill in the DB_PORT, DB_HOST, DB_USER AND DB_PASS according to the MySQL database that you created in Amazon RDS

 In the terminal, run:

     node app.js

-In Amazon RDS, create a MySQL database and connect to it from MySQL Workbench: https://aws.amazon.com/getting-started/hands-on/create-mysql-db/

 ## Examples